 Grandmother Kline’s sister had run a school for kids who had difficulty learning, and my father had been sent to her when he had not been able to adapt to school as well as his older brother, Robert, and younger sister, Winifred.
 My mother, who admittedly was bitter after he deserted, said that the three children had not spoken any known language when they went to school, that they had their own language because their parents were too busy on the farm to talk to them, and too eager for the bedroom at night.

 My grandfather bequeathed his Iowa farm, called Wellaway, to Robert, I forget what he left Winifred.
 He left $30,000 each to my brother and me, held in trust with my grandmother till her death, with my father being taken care of as he had been whenever he needed help.
 Basically, my father had deserted us.
-After he was picked up by the police, early on, and held, my mother dropped desertion charges and my grandfather sent my mother money every month.
+After he was picked up by the police, early on, and held, my mother dropped desertion charges after my grandfather said he would send my mother money every month.

 Ferro-cement boat in the desert